Curriculum at Allens Croft Primary School

 The Education Act of 1988 states that children between the ages of five and eleven must study four core subjects: Maths, English, Science and Computing, as well as seven foundation subjects: Design and Technology, History, Geography, Art and Design, Music and Physical Education.
 There is also now a requirement to teach a modern foreign language in Key Stage 2.
 Personal, Social and Health Education and Citizenship are taught across the curriculum.

 Children learn in many, many ways and because of this we vary our teaching methods, eg. whole class, group and individual.
 These different methods allow children to develop a deeper understanding of what has been taught by direct teaching, playing, investigating, exploring, experimenting, problem solving, listening, researching, interacting and applying what has been learned.

 New Primary Curriculum

-The Government have released a New National Curriculum which is to be implemented from September 2014.
+The Government have released a New National Curriculum which has been implemented from September 2014.
 The national curriculum provides pupils with an introduction to the essential knowledge that they need to be educated citizens.
 It introduces pupils to the best that has been thought and said; and helps engender an appreciation of human creativity and achievement.

 English is central to all learning and an integral part of all our work at Allens Croft.
 It is the main way for your child to develop their thoughts, feelings and ideas as well as their language expertise.
 Speaking and listening are fundamental to this development and our teachers plan for opportunities for children to speak in pairs, groups and to the whole class as well as through drama and role-play.